 Nick Mueller has always lived a very active lifestyle.
-An avid golfer at the Arlington Lakes Golf Club and regular at a nearby YMCA, the Buffalo Grove resident had experienced knee pain for years before coming to Northwest Community Healthcare (NCH) for treatment.
+An avid golfer at the Arlington Lakes Golf Club and regular at a nearby YMCA, Nick had experienced knee pain for years before coming to Northwest Community Healthcare (NCH) for treatment.
 At first he tried to work through the pain with the help of over-the-counter medication.
 But that soon proved ineffective at giving him lasting relief.

 “I ran the gamut for about 10 years or so,” says Nick.
 “I started with off-the-shelf pain relief cream and anti-inflammatories.
 Then I took prescription NSAIDs for osteoarthritis, which was fine for a couple of years.
 But then I developed some issues with my esophagus and stomach so I had to stop taking the prescription medications.
 Then I tried shots, wore the brace, the whole thing.
 It got to the point where there were just some things you’d choose not to do because it wasn’t worth the pain.”